zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling.md

 ## **Test 1 - Auto Scaling Disabled**
 In steps 1 through 3, with auto scaling **disabled**, you will have 3 SQL Developer Web sessions executing queries sharing the CPU and IO resources, and you will examine query times.

-## **STEP 1**: Disable Auto Scaling and Create Four Connections in SQL Developer Web to your ADW Database
+## Task 1: Disable Auto Scaling and Create Four Connections in SQL Developer Web to your ADW Database

 1. You created an Autonomous Data Warehouse database in an earlier lab named *Provision Autonomous Database*.
 Go to the details page for the database, click the  **Scale Up/Down** button, and deselect the **Auto Scaling** checkbox to disable auto scaling if you have not done so already.